Skip to Content

 Because Roanoke is one of the major urban areas along the famous Blue Ridge Parkway, its gritty charm has never been much of a secret, but in recent years it has morphed into a renowned destination for young professionals, outdoor-loving families, and retirees.

 One of the first things I noticed about Roanoke was how many people there are who are constantly taking advantage of the public green spaces, bike paths, playgrounds, and hiking trails.
+The Appalachian Trail runs just west of Roanoke on its way from Georgia to Maine, and many day hikers come to the area to hike Virginia’s Triple Crown — McAfee Knob, Tinker Cliffs, and Dragons’ Tooth.

 This is a city that wholeheartedly embraces the outdoors.
 There are 55 parks within the city limits, as well as eight recreation centers, five public plazas, two public pools, and two dog parks.